Humphry Sandwith (1792–1874)

-Humphry Sandwith III (1792 – 25 July 1874), was an English physician and prominent Methodist.
+Humphry Sandwith III (25 May 1792 – 25 July 1874), was an English physician and prominent Methodist.

 Life

-He was the son of Humphr(e)y Sandwith II (1746–1809), another medical man, and brother of Thomas Sandwith (1789–1867).
+Sandwith was born in Helmsley, Yorkshire, the son of Humphry Sandwith II (1746–1809), another medical man, and Hannah Backhouse.
+He had a brother, Thomas Sandwith (1789–1867).
 He went into medical practice as a surgeon at Bridlington, in 1816.

-In 1834 Sandwith moved to London.
+In 1834, Sandwith moved to London.
 The reason was that he took the chance to become the first editor of The Watchman, a new Wesleyan Methodist journal, initially published in January 1835.
 He had made a reputation among Wesleyan Methodists, both as a controversialist, and as someone concerned to circulate their news.
 The Watchman became a significant and independent voice for them.

 In 1841, Sandwith moved on to Kingston upon Hull, where he became physician to Hull General Infirmary.
 He graduated M.D. and was a Fellow of the Royal College of Physicians.
 He was replaced as editor of The Watchman in 1842.

 Sandwith died on 25 July 1874, at Todwick Rectory.